clementine_core/

 use crate::rpc::clementine::VergenResponse;

-use bitcoin::{OutPoint, TapNodeHash, XOnlyPublicKey};
+use bitcoin::{OutPoint, ScriptBuf, TapNodeHash, XOnlyPublicKey};

 use eyre::Context as _;